-Hillary Clinton mulling 2020 run, citing weak Dem field, email vindication: reports
+Hillary Clinton mulling 2020 run, citing weak Dem field, claim of email vindication: reports

 Clinton in recent weeks has privately stated she would enter the 2020 presidential race if she were certain she could win, The New York Times reported Tuesday.
 The story, titled “Anxious Democratic Establishment Asks, ‘Is There Anybody Else?’,” said about a half-dozen Democratic donors gathered in New York City questioned whether former front-runner Joe Biden could stand strong against Trump, citing Biden’s lackluster debate performance in Ohio last week.

-hey also raised concerns about Biden's fundraising struggles and his need to defend his family’s business dealings in Ukraine amid the ongoing Trump impeachment inquiry.
+They also raised concerns about Biden's fundraising struggles and his need to defend his family’s business dealings in Ukraine amid the ongoing Trump impeachment inquiry.

 They also said Sens.
 Elizabeth Warren and Bernie Sanders were likely too liberal to win the general election.